RasaHQ/rasa/docs/nlu/entity-extraction.rst

 ^^^^^^^^^^^^^^^

 Almost every chatbot and voice app will have some custom entities.
 A restaurant assistant should understand ``chinese`` as a cuisine, but to a language-learning assistant it would mean something very different.
 The ``CRFEntityExtractor`` component can learn custom entities in any language, given some training data.
-See :ref:`nlu-data-format` for details on how to include entities in your training data.
+See :ref:`training-data-format` for details on how to include entities in your training data.

 Extracting Places, Dates, People, Organisations